National Democratic Institute: Ukraine

 In the 2000s, NDI worked with election monitoring organizations such as the Committee of Ukrainian Voters to provide financial and technical assistance to develop election monitoring capabilities.
 This monitoring played a salient role in popular uprising against electoral fraud during the Orange Revolution.

 United States

 They are partnered with Gov2U an organization acquired by Scytl.

 Venezuela

-In 2002, the NDI funded groups that subsequently tried to oust Venezuelan president Hugo Chavez.
+In 2002, the NDI funded groups that subsequently tried to oust Venezuelan president Hugo Chávez.

 According to an article in Jacobin, after the death of Hugo Chávez, the NDI provided funding and training to the Democratic Unity Roundtable (MUD) coalition of opposition parties in Venezuela.
 The MUD used the NDI's assistance to create a voter database and target swinging voters through Facebook.
 In 2015, the opposition won a majority in the Venezuelan National Assembly for the first time since 1999 and the magazine states that the NDI said a "determining factor in the success of the coalition in the parliamentary elections of 2015 was a two-year effort prior to the elections to raise awareness, train and align national and regional structures of communication of all the parties that conform the MUD".